process-analytics/mxgraph-road-to-DefinitelyTyped/README.md

 ## Volunteers followup

-The following people have accepted to join this initiative.
+The following people have already joined this initiative.

 | GH User | Contact | Comments |
 | ------- | ------- | -------- |